ajv-validator/ajv/README.md

 ##### .addSchema(Array&lt;Object&gt;|Object schema [, String key])

 Add schema(s) to validator instance.
-From version 1.0.0 this method does not compile schemas (but it still validates them).
-Because of that change, dependencies can be added in any order and circular dependencies are supported.
+This method does not compile schemas (but it still validates them).
+Because of that dependencies can be added in any order and circular dependencies are supported.
 It also prevents unnecessary compilation of schemas that are containers for other schemas but not used as a whole.

 Array of schemas can be passed (schemas should have ids), the second parameter will be ignored.